postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 You'll be notified when you're tagged in a comment.
 If someone tags you in a comment on a collection you don't have access to, you'll have to get access before you can read the comment.

-## Read comments on the app and in the dashboard
+## Read comments in the app and on the dashboard

 You can see comments made by teammates on requests and collections with the Postman app or the [web dashboard](https://app.getpostman.com).

-### Read comments on the Postman app
+### Read comments in the Postman app

 1. In the Postman app, find the request that has the comments you want to review.
 2. At the top, click **Comments**.